-Instead of an internal combustion engine that burns petrol or diesel fuel, EVs operate utilising an electric motor and a battery pack.
+Instead of an internal combustion engine that burns gasoline or diesel fuel, EVs operate utilizing an electric motor and a battery pack.
 This is better for the environment because EVs produce noticeably less greenhouse gas emissions than gasoline-powered vehicles as they have no tailpipe emissions.
 Though the total emissions of an EV vary depending on the type of electricity used to charge it, EVs still emit less pollution than gasoline-powered cars.

-Additionally, EVs are more energy efficient than petrol vehicles.
+Additionally, EVs are more energy efficient than gasoline vehicles.
 Internal combustion engines (ICE) are constrained by their design and the laws of thermodynamics, requiring a lot of energy to operate the vehicle.
 EV motors, however, can convert more than 80% of the battery's energy into motion.
-As a result, EVs need less energy to cover the same distance as a car that runs on petrol.
+As a result, EVs need less energy to cover the same distance as a car that runs on gasoline.
 This also saves time and reduces costs.

 With EVs, there is also less reliance on fossil fuels as they can run on sustainable energy sources such as wind, solar, and hydro.
-This can aid in minimising the potentially damaging effects of oil exploration, transportation, and refinement on the environment.
+This can aid in minimizing the potentially damaging effects of oil exploration, transportation, and refinement on the environment.

-What’s more, EV engines are quieter, so noise pollution is reduced, and vehicles have longer lifespans compared to petrol-powered cars.
+What’s more, EV engines are quieter, so noise pollution is reduced, and vehicles have longer lifespans compared to gasoline-powered cars.
 This is because EVs require less maintenance since they have fewer moving parts and batteries can be recycled or reused, lowering the amount of waste produced.